harihar-nautiyal/grok/README.md

-# Grok bot for Matrix
+# AI bot for Matrix
 This is a simple Matrix bot that uses Gemini to generate responses to user messages.

 # How to use?